LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/bonus-mission.rst

 Merge Conflicts!
 ^^^^^^^^^^^^^^^^

-When collaborating on a project, things won't always go smoothly.
-It's common for two people to make changes to the same line(s) of code, at roughly the same time, which will prevent Git from being able to merge the changes together.
+When collaborating on a project, things won’t always go smoothly.
+It’s common for two people to make changes to the same line(s) of code, at the same time, preventing Git from being able to merge the changes together.

 .. figure:: figures/studio/git-merge.gif
    :alt: An animated GIF file showing two opposing armies colliding in a mess